usccolumbia/tsdnn/README.md

 ## Data

-To reproduce our paper, you can download the corresponding datasets following the [instruction](data/material-data).
+To reproduce our paper, you can download the corresponding datasets following the [download instructions](data/download).
 Each dataset discussed can be found in `data/datasets/`

 ## Authors